yaya2devops/aws-cloud-project-bootcamp/journal/week1.md

 In our current setup, we have successfully containerized the **frontend** and **backend** components left is to compose them.

-Let is go over the sample compose and disucss its content.
+Let is go over the sample compose and discuss its content.

 1. create a `docker-compose.yml` and paste the following
 ```YAML